--This is an obvious one – beef takes longer to cook.
+- This is an obvious one – beef takes longer to cook.
 I sauté both chicken and beef for the same amount of time.
-When I cover and cook, my chicken usually takes 10-12 minutes while my beef takes about 15 minutes to cook.
+When I cover and cook, my chicken usually takes 10 minutes while my beef takes about 15 minutes to cook.

--I grew up seeing meat being washed and I do the same for most meat.
-For beef, I always rinse a few times before draining it.
-But I usually don’t wash ground chicken.
-Somehow it seems if I wash it I’ll completely deplete the poor chicken of any flavor or fat.
+- I grew up seeing meat being rinsed and I do sometimes give a quick rinse to ground beef.
+However, I don’t ever rinse ground chicken.
+Somehow it seems if I rinse it, I’ll completely rid the chicken of any flavor or fat.

--When making it with chicken, I increase the freshly ground black pepper at the end by half a teaspoon.
-It works really well with the chicken, giving it a welcome pungency.
+- When making it with chicken, I increase the freshly ground black pepper at the end by half a teaspoon.
+I also add the spices at the end in this recipe because it works really well with chicken, giving it a welcome pungency.

-- If you use a food processor to chop the tomatoes as I do, it’ll most likely break them down and release enough water to cook the keema.
-If you’re using Roma tomatoes or other tomatoes with less water quantity, you may have to add a bit of water before or during the meat cooking process.
+- If you use a food processor to chop the tomatoes like I do, it’ll most likely break them down and release enough water to cook the keema.
+If you’re using Roma tomatoes or other tomatoes with less water quantity, you may have to add a bit extra water before or during the meat cooking process.

 - Sometimes I use a mild, chopped green chili pepper at the end of cooking to add a bit of fierce but tolerable heat at the end.
 If you don’t have a mild chili pepper, only add it in the beginning as the recipe calls for.

 Sometimes we like to serve it with some crunchy vegetables like red onions or cucumber, but it’s so flavorful that it doesn’t really need much enhancement.
 In terms of pairing, Keema Matar pairs well with just about anything: